great-expectations/great_expectations/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_azure_blob_storage.md

 title: How to host and share Data Docs on Azure Blob Storage
 ---
-import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx'
+import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '/docs/term_tags/_tag.mdx';

-This guide will explain how to host and share <TechnicalTag relative="../" tag="data_docs" text="Data Docs" /> on Azure Blob Storage.
+This guide will explain how to host and share <TechnicalTag relative="../../../" tag="data_docs" text="Data Docs" /> on Azure Blob Storage.
 Data Docs will be served using an Azure Blob Storage static website with restricted access.

 <Prerequisites>